Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

-For computing the optimal gap for QAPLIB~\cite{Burkard1997QAPLIBA}, we use the optimal values exactly the same from \cite{Wang2019NeuralGM}.
-The results are shown in Table~\ref{tab:qap2}, where ``esc(16-64)" denotes that the graph size of class ``esc" varies from 16 to 64.
-The training of RGM uses half of the instances of smaller sizes.
-Here, we calculate the gap between the computed solution and the optimal, and report the average optimal-gap (the lower the better).
-Besides, inference time per instance is listed in the last column.

-We compare with four existing solvers: SM~\cite{Leordeanu2005AST} solves the QAP by the spectral numerical technique, Sinkhorn-JA~\cite{Kushinsky2019SinkhornAF} solves the lifted linear program relaxations of QAP, RRWM~\cite{Cho2010ReweightedRW} and NGM~\cite{Wang2019NeuralGM}.
-Note that the NGM is the first that utilizes deep learning to solve QAP which is still an emerging research setting.
-It shows that RGM outperforms all the baselines, including the latest solver NGM.
-The inference time of RGM is between NGM and SK-JA.
-Fig.~\ref{fig:tab:generalization}(b) shows the generalization ability of RGM, which is trained on one class and tested on another.
+\textbf{2) Generalization on QAPLIB. } Fig.~\ref{fig:tab:generalization}(b) shows the generalization ability of RGM, which is trained on one class and tested on another.
 For every testing class (every column), the darker red means the low optimal gap, the better performance.
 It shows that RGM generalizes soundly to unseen instances with different problem sizes.